IBS and Exercise: How Should Runners Cope?

 Moderate Instead of High Intensity

-- Avoid fatty or gas-producing foods prior to exercise
+- Avoid fatty or gas-producing foods before exercise

 - Avoid caffeine or hot beverages before working out